 The following example shows the importance of having cargo insurance.

 We helped a client transit hardware tools valued at $50,000 to the US.
 These goods were damaged by water in shipping.
-Fortunately, our client brought With Particular Average (WPA) for the shipment, and the insurance company covered the damage.
-If our client had not brought cargo insurance or had only brought basic insurance (which only covers cargo loss), he would not have been able to claim and had to bear the big loss himself.
+The general average was declared.
+Fortunately, our client bought With Particular Average for the shipment, and the insurance company covered the damage.
+If our client had not bought cargo insurance or had only bought basic insurance (which only covers cargo loss), he would not have been able to claim and had to bear the big loss himself.

 So it is necessary to buy cargo insurance, as well as choose the right insurance according to your cargo type.
 Just like we choose to buy the right health insurance for ourselves in daily life.